tolnabert/solar-watch/README.md

 2. **Navigate to the Project Directory**

 Move into the directory where your docker-compose.yml file is located.
-This file should be at the root level of your project folder.
+This file should be at the root level of your project folder:

   ```
   cd path-to-your-project-directory